-- Once the selected time interval has been reached, the Reverse Button will illuminate and the Auto Fan Reverse process will start over. - When finished, press the Auto Button to the OFF position.
+Once the selected time interval has been reached, the Reverse Button will illuminate and the Auto Fan Reverse process will start over.

 Refer to "Reversible Fan - Variable Pitch" provided in the Hydraulic Systems Section elsewhere in this manual for further information.